Sangarshanan/sangarshanan.github.io/_posts/2025-02-25-connecting-python-with-ableton.md

 ## OSC Interface with Ableton Live

 To send OSC to Ableton, you'll need to install and enable third-party remote scripts.
-Check out the details here: <https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts>.
+Check out the details here: [Installing Third-Party Remote Scripts](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts).
 An absolute legend has already built a remote script that provides an Open Sound Control (OSC) interface to control Ableton Live called [AbletonOSC](https://github.com/ideoforms/AbletonOSC).
 Once you've done that, select "AbletonOSC" under the Control Surface dropdown in `Preferences > Link / Tempo / MIDI`.

 AbletonOSC listens for OSC messages on port 11000 and sends replies on port 11001.
 Replies go back to the same IP address that sent the message.
 When you're asking for properties, you can use OSC wildcard patterns.
 For example, `/live/clip/get/* 0 0` will grab all the properties of track 0, clip 0.